 It’s never too late to quit smoking and improve your health.
 If you smoke and are ready to try quitting, Medicare will cover smoking-cessation counseling sessions.
 Medicare covers up to four sessions twice a year.
 During these sessions, a counselor will work with you one on one.
 (Medicare also covers a host of other valuable preventive care services.)

 Medicare’s coverage depends upon whether you have a health condition related to or caused by smoking.
-If you have Original Medicare and you do not have a smoking-related condition, Medicare will cover the full cost of your smoking cessation sessions so long as you visit a Medicare-certified provider.
+If you have Original Medicare (also called traditional Medicare) and you do not have a smoking-related condition, Medicare will cover the full cost of your smoking cessation sessions so long as you visit a Medicare-certified provider.
 Smoking-cessation is one of many preventive care services that Medicare covers in full.
-A Medicare Advantage plan will cover the full cost from an in-network provider.
+If you have a corporate Medicare plan, sometimes called a Medicare Advantage plan, will cover the full cost from an in-network provider.

 If you have a smoking-related condition, Medicare will cover 80 percent of the cost of the sessions from a Medicare-certified provider.
 You will first need to meet your deductible.
 Supplemental insurance, such as a Medigap plan, retiree coverage or Medicaid, will generally fill these coverage gaps.

 Medicare will also cover prescription drugs to help you quit smoking through the Part D prescription drug benefit.
 Medicare will not cover nicotine patches, gum or other over-the-counter treatments to quit smoking, It will also not cover hypnosis.